terciopelo/leachs_storm-petrel_radseq_pipeline/README.md

 #### Run gstacks

-Run the following script to generate a Stacks output folder.
-You can then use this output folder to generate filtered datasets; filtering is very quick and lightweight, so you can do it without using a SLURM script.
+Run the following script to generate a Stacks output folder, which includes variant calls (identification of variant sites within Rad loci).
+You can then use this output folder to generate filtered datasets; filtering is very quick and lightweight, so you can sometimes do it without using a SLURM script.

 ```
 #!/bin/bash